Input

 The required

-attribute allows to change the input field from a regular one to mandatory field.
-In other words, by using required attribute you specify that the field must be filled out before submitting the form.
+attribute allows you to make the input field mandatory.
+In other words, by using the required attribute you specify that the field must be filled out before submitting the form.

-Please note that the required attribute has a direct impact on a reconciliation of a template.
+Please note that the required attribute has a direct impact on the reconciliation of a template.

-In case there are mandatory fields that are not completed, template will be unreconciled and you will see a red triangle next to the name of a template.
+In case there are mandatory fields that are not completed, the template will be unreconciled and you will see a red triangle next to the name of the template.

 **Name:** {% input custom.person.name required:true placeholder:"Name" %}